Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by polynomial approximation

-with $k+1=\sum_{j=1}^{n_{\omega}}(k_j+1)$.
-Hence, HP includes TP interpolation for $n_\omega=1$.
-The additional degree of freedom by means of multiple interpolation points $\omega_1,\dots,\omega_{n_{\omega}}$ can attain, e.g., a smaller maximal interpolation error over a bounded domain.
-For instance, consider Chebyshev nodes \citep{Chebyshev} for an optimal choice of $\omega_1,\dots,\omega_{n_{\omega}}$.
-Furthermore, \cite{Hermite} (equation (6.26)) provides a bound on the approximation error for univariate HPs

-where $M_{k+1}$ corresponds to an upper bound on the $k+1$-th partial derivative of $f$, analogously to Assumption~\ref{AssBoundDeri} for $n_x=1$.
-Thereby, we can conclude that $f$ lies within the polynomial sector

-For multivariate HPs, we can receive similar results and refer to \cite{Hermite} for the specific formulas.
-In particular, the approximation error bound for multivariate HPs in equation (6.25) \citep{Hermite} is polynomial and known under Assumption~\ref{AssBoundDeri}.
-Moreover, \cite{Hermite} provides conditions for the interpolation conditions to ensure an unique HP, which will be crucial for a data-based inference on the HP in the next step.\\

 While the investigation of the approximation error for polynomial interpolation is well-studied, \cite{MartinTP2} proposes their application to infer on the interpolation polynomial from noisy data.
-For that purpose, suppose that noisy samples $\{y_i,x_i\}_{i=1}^S$ with $y_i=f(x_i)+d_i$ are available.
+For that purpose, let noisy samples $\{y_i,x_i\}_{i=1}^S$ with $y_i=f(x_i)+d_i$ be available.
 The unknown noise realizations $d_i$ satisfy $d_i^2\leq\epsilon^2$.
-Furthermore, let the TP or HP be written as $z(x)^Ta^*$, where ${a^*}\in\mathbb{R}^{n_z}$ summarizes the unknown coefficients of the interpolation polynomial and $z(x)\in\mathbb{R}[x]^{n_z}$ is a vector of linear independent polynomials building a basis for all polynomials with degree less than or equal to $k$.
+Furthermore, let the TP be written as $z(x)^Ta^*$, where ${a^*}\in\mathbb{R}^{n_z}$ summarizes the unknown coefficients of the interpolation polynomial and $z(x)\in\mathbb{R}[x]^{n_z}$ is a vector of linear independent polynomials building a basis for all polynomials with degree less than or equal to $k$.
 For instance, $z$ could contain all monomials up to degree $k$.
-However, a more reasoned choice of polynomial basis is an open question and might also depend on the considered control problem.
 Following a set-membership procedure \citep{Milanese_SysId}, we characterize all coefficients $a\in\mathbb{R}^{n_z}$ admissible with the data